 Hardware cloth is a mesh material made of metal, often sold in rolls at hardware stores.
 You can use this strong material to line the bottom of your raised bed to prevent gophers and moles from digging in from below.

 For example, you can buy a 4 foot by 25 foot roll of hardware cloth from Ace Hardware.

 Some hardware cloth is treated to prevent rust or tarnish.
 For a nontoxic garden bed liner option, consider hardware cloth made from stainless steel that is not treated with any chemicals.

 Used together with canvas or landscape fabric, hardware cloth can help to prevent pests from digging into your garden while also allowing water to drain away without carrying soil with it.

 When hardware cloth is used above a waterproof garden liner (such as plastic), you will discourage pests from making holes in your bottom liner.

 Hardware cloth is probably your best bet if you absolutely need to keep moles and gophers out of your raised bed while also allowing for adequate drainage.

 For more information on mesh materials, check out this article on mesh from Wikipedia.

-You can also opt to use cardboard as a raised bed liner.
+You can also opt to use cardboard or paper as a raised bed liner.
 Just know that it will decompose quickly!
-For more information, check out my article on using cardboard boxes to grow plants.

 Cardboard is probably your best bet for a raised garden bed liner if you want a cheap and biodegradable option.